 As a matter of fact, do only this step, and also read the explanatory text boxed within the Brooks/New England results spreadsheet, and you'll have enough to understand your test results as well as the spreadsheet itself.

 Blair Genealogy’s “DNA 101: Y-Chromosome Testing” (plus his “DNA-102” and “DNA-103” followups) provides a more traditional introduction to DNA.
 Very well-written and illustrated for laymen; a smidgen more technical than the previous recommendation.
 For those who were comfortable in junior high school science classes.

 Those who understand the basics, and want to follow DNA back into prehistory — a broader goal than our narrowly focused Brooks project has pursued to date — will want to visit the International Society of Genetic Genealogy (ISOGG).

 One and only one recommendation.
 Megan Smolenyak and Ann Turner, Trace Your Roots with DNA, paperback, 272 pages, list $14.95.

 Interested in joining us?

 You'll need to be a Brooks male with an uninterrupted Brooks male line as far back as you have information.
 Our participants all jump in with FTDNA's Y-DNA67 test, so we avoid the "apples vs. oranges" problems that occur when a variety of tests from a variety of labs are compared.
 While there are many vendors offering DNA tests today, FTDNA has the largest customer base and remains the industry leader in advancing the science.
 We've been with them since 2006.
-Their Y-DNA67 kit is currently $268, a price that's reduced several times yearly during recurring sales promotions.
-If you qualify ancestrally, but cost is a problem, DON'T give up on the idea as unaffordable — write.
+Their Y-DNA67 kit is currently $268, but product sales throughout the year offer an attractive discount.
+If you qualify ancestrally, but cost is an obstacle, DON'T give up on the idea as unaffordable — write.
 We can probably assist financially, and are always looking for new participants.